jamesthompson02/angular-notes/notes.md

 `this.form.valueChanges.pipe…..`

 2. setValue.
-This allows you to set the value of the whole form (it does not allow you to partially update the form.
+This allows you to set the value of the whole form (it does not allow you to partially update the form).
 An example on how to use the function would be:
    `this.form.setValue({….})`

 3. patchValue.
 This is the function you would call if you only want to partially update the value of a form.